· · · · · · ·

 While it’s understandable that some people prefer kids-free stays, make sure you check the rules.
 I also noticed that some hotels accept kids, but only over 8 years old.
 Always check the small print and kids’ rules.

-Personally, with one child we never traveled with a pack-and-play travel crib, simply because it’s too much to carry and you can just ask for one wherever you go – hotel or Airbnb.
+Personally, with one child we never traveled with a pack-and-play travel crib, simply because it’s too much to carry and you can just ask for one wherever you stay.

-If a crib isn’t available we used to co-sleep with a baby using a portable baby bed, and transitioned him to Montessori floor bed once he was mobile, so he slept on the floor mattress in hotels up until he was 1.
-Later, we got inflatable and travel-friendly bed bumpers and he sleeps on a bed these days.
+I transitioned my kids to Montessori floor bed once they were mobile, so they slept on the floor mattress in hotels until he was 1 if a crib wasn’t available for some reason.
+Later, we got inflatable and travel-friendly bed bumpers and they slept on a bed these days.

 Standard doorway – spoiler: only one part opens easily and anything wider than Yoyo stroller wouldn’t fit.